inclyc/c2wit/README.md

 };
 ```

-Invoke your system clang and load plugin
+Invoke your system clang and load the plugin

 ```
 clang -fsyntax-only -fplugin=build/CToWit.so -Xclang -plugin -Xclang ctowit test.c
 ```

-And this plugin convert "Floats" to a .wit record.
+And this plugin converts "Floats" to a .wit record.

 ```
 record {